Gillian Lawson spotlights some trials folk in the East Midlands/Lincolnshire area:

 Aquaduct Classics Kia Round 2017: REPORT HERE

-I have really enjoyed doing this page for Trials Guru and hope it brings some well-deserved publicity to the club’s, the organisers who give so much of their free time to make it all happen for them.
+I really enjoy doing this page for Trials Guru and hope it brings some well-deserved publicity to the club’s, the organisers who give so much of their free time to make it all happen for them.

 It’s a great sport and needs to have more publicity – Gillian Lawson